 - If you are applying to start studying at Oxford and your previous visa is for study at another institution you must apply for your visa before you enrol.
 You can then start studying while you wait for your visa.

-- If you are starting a new course at Oxford, having already completed a course at the University, you must submit an application for a visa for the new course not later than six weeks after you enrol on the new course, even if you have time left on the visa for your previous course.
+- If you are starting a new course at Oxford, having already completed a course at the University, you must submit an application for a visa for the new course not later than six weeks after you enrol on the new course, even if you have time left on the visa for your previous course For Michaelmas term 2019 starters you should apply by 15 November.

-- If you are changing your course at Oxford before completing your previous course you can continue to use your visa for the first course while it is still valid and apply when convenient.
-The Home Office recommends that you apply for the new visa as soon as possible but note that you might not be able to apply in the UK.
+- If you are changing your course at Oxford before completing your previous course you may be able to continue to use your visa for the first course while it is still valid and apply when convenient.
+However this depends on the study condition attached to your current Tier 4 visa which in turn depends on when you applied for it.
+Please see the UKCISA website for more information.
+Even if you are allowed to start studying your new course, the Home Office recommends that you apply for the new visa as soon as possible but note that you might not be able to apply in the UK.
+If you are not allowed to start studying your new course on your existing visa you will need to return to your Home Country and apply for a new visa before starting.

 It is against the law to remain in the UK beyond the expiry date of your visa without having made a further visa application, and being an ‘overstayer’ can have serious consequences for future visa applications.
-UK Visas and Immigration will automatically refuse an application made in the UK more than 28 days after the latest visa expiry date.
-If your visa has already expired, email Student Immigration for advice and help with a late application if your visa expired fewer than 28 days ago, or to decide the best course of action if it expired more than 28 days ago.
+UK Visas and Immigration will only consider an application from an overstayer if made within 14 days of the visa expiry date and where there is a good reason beyond the applicant's control, which needs to be explained in the application.
+If your visa has already expired, email Student Immigration for advice.

 Getting a Confirmation of Acceptance for Studies (CAS) number